-Transactions in currencies other than the Canadian dollar are translated at the rate of exchange prevailing at the transaction date.
-Assets and liabilities denominated in currencies other than the Canadian dollar are translated at the applicable exchange rates prevailing at the reporting date.
-Resulting exchange differences are recognized in the Statements of Comprehensive Income.
+Transactions in currencies other than the Canadian dollar are translated at the rates of exchange prevailing at the transaction dates.
+Assets and liabilities denominated in currencies other than the Canadian dollar are translated at the applicable exchange rates prevailing at the reporting dates.
+The functional currency of the Trust is Canadian dollars.
+Resulting exchange differences are recognized in the statements of comprehensive income in net realized gain on financial statements.